 Most renters and landlords are familiar with what a tenant screening report is – a background, credit, and eviction history check.
 However, something that’s often overlooked is the rental history report.
 After landlords screen their renters and applicants pass their screening report criteria, it’s always a good idea to do some additional screening, which includes a rental history report.
-If you’re a first-time renter, or a landlord new to the screening process, keep reading so we can guide you through what a rental history report is, why it’s important, and what to expect.

 What is a Rental History Report?

-What Landlords Need to Know about Rental History Reports
+What Landlords Need to Know About Rental History Reports

 As a landlord, you probably know that screening your tenants is important to protect your rental investment – rental history reports are an additional tool for you to speak to other landlords and possible roommates of a tenant so you can be completely confident in who you rent to.
 After you have read a tenant’s screening report, it’s time to verify their rental history.

 Make sure you ask for at least three previous rental addresses along with their previous landlord’s contact information.
 This request is usually included in the rental application.
-With TurboTenant, landlord references will automatically be requested from past landlords an applicant listed within their application.
-This short questionnaire will ask them to provide feedback about the renter and answer questions like:

-If landlords do not fill out the reference form, you can always call them for a quick 15-minute conversation to ask them similar questions.
 Calling landlord references can also help you determine if things like a low credit score are not indicative of how they are as a renter and paying rent.

 What if a Renter Has No Rental History?